p4ndev/social-makers/README.md

 One of them, is the lack of raw material or even instructions of how proceed.

-# Overview
 Social makers will be a repository that will group real people, with best intentions to help, share and even sponsor.

-It can be in any field of activity like IoT, Wood, Appliance, Fun, Toys, Garden, Handicraft.

 # How it works
 Anyone can publish project idea, invite friends to contribute or even ask them to make it.